From Proximity to Utility: A Voronoi Partition of Pareto Optima: Introduction

 Backward analysis with high probability is discussed in \secref{minima:whp}, including \corref{property} which is a sufficient statement for the purposes of this paper.
 In \secref{backward:analysis:b} we make a short detour and provide a detailed proof of the high-probability backward analysis statement.

-To bound the complexity of the candidate diagram (i.e., both the size of the planar partition and the total size of the associated candidate sets), in \secref{proxy:set}, the notion of \emph{proxy set} is introduced.
+To bound the complexity of the candidate diagram (both the size of the planar partition and the total size of the associated candidate sets), in \secref{proxy:set}, the notion of \emph{proxy set} is introduced.
 Defined formally in \secref{proxy:set:def}, it is (informally) an enlarged candidate set. \secref{proxy:set:size} bounds the size of the proxy set using backward analysis, both in expectation and with high probability, and \secref{proxy:contain:beer} shows that mucking around with the proxy set is useful, by proving that the proxy set contains the candidate set, for any point in the plane.

 In \secref{k:th:order}, it is shown that the diagram induced by the proxy sets can be interpreted as the arrangement formed by the overlay of cells during the randomized incremental construction of the $k$\th order Voronoi diagram.
-To this end, \secref{k:th:order:prelim} defines the $k$\th order Voronoi diagram, as well as the \emph{$k$\! environment} of a site, and states some basic properties of these entities.
+To this end, \secref{k:th:order:prelim} defines the \emph{$k$\th order Voronoi diagram}, interpret as arrangement of planes, and states some basic properties of these entities.
 For our purposes, we need to bound the size of the conflict lists encountered during the randomized incremental construction, and this is done in \secref{below:conflict:size} using the Clarkson-Shor technique.
+In \secref{enviroments:overlays} the \emph{$k$ environment} of a site is defined, and we related such a notion to the $k$\th order Voronoi diagram.
 Next, in \secref{all:together} we bound the expected complexity of the proxy diagram.

 We bound the expected size of the candidate set for any point in the plane in \secref{size:candidate:set}.
 First, in \secref{stair}, we analyze the number of staircase points in randomly sampled point sets from the hypercube, and we use this bound, in \secref{size:beer:set}, to bound the size of the candidate set.